Mass Spectrometry publishes original research articles, reviews, and technical reports. All manuscript types are subject to peer review.

 Copyright in articles published in the journal is retained by the author(s).
 Authors grant the MSSJ a license to publish the article and identify itself as the original publisher.

 All articles in the journal are Open Access.
-Authors can choose the following Creative Commons license: CC BY-NC 4.0 (Attribution-NonCommercial 4.0 International).
+Creative Commons license: CC BY-NC 4.0 (Attribution-NonCommercial 4.0 International).
 This License permits use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes.

 Some funding bodies require articles funded by them to be published under a specific Creative Commons license.
 Before submitting your work to the journal, check with the relevant funding bodies to ensure that you comply with any mandates.